s6noor/EMG-Controlled-Prosthetic-Hand/README.md

 # Summary of Files
 Demo.ino is the prototype testing file and EMGControlledProstheticHand.pdf contains figures and images summarizing the connections and parts used in the design

+# Current Work
+Currently im working on automating the calibration process.
+During this project, I mainly did the all the calibration manually, would be interesting to see how I can store the data on a cloud platform and analyze it.

+Date "Current Work" was updated: 03/06/2019